mikeizbicki/cmc-csci040/topic_04_Python_Text/README.md

 In your next homework you will write one of these scripts.
 The purpose of this lab is to give you practice using other people's scripts.

-You will use a famous script called `youtube-dl`, which lets you easily download videos from youtube and other video sites onto your computer.
+You will use a famous script called `yt-dlp`, which lets you easily download videos from youtube and other video sites onto your computer.
-(The `-dl` stands for "download").
+(The `yt` stands for "youtube", the `dl` stands for "download", and the `p` stands for "plus" to indicate that the program works with more than just youtube.)

 `pip3` is the program that installs these python scripts onto your computer.
-To install `youtube-dl`, run the command
+To install `yt-dlp`, run the command
 ```
-$ pip3 install youtube-dl
+$ pip3 install yt-dlp
 ```
 If this command doesn't work for you, then see [Appendix A](https://automatetheboringstuff.com/2e/appendixa/) of *Automate the Boring Stuff* for instructions on configuring `pip3` for your system.
+(Or just ask me...)

-Once you've successfully installed `youtube-dl`, you can run the script with the command
+Once you've successfully installed `yt-dlp`, you can run the script with the command
 ```
-$ python3 -m yt-dlp
+$ python3 -m yt_dlp
 ```
 Notice that the command above uses an underscore `_` instead of a dash `-`.
 If everything is working correctly, you should get output that looks like